alberto-lazari/masters-thesis/chapters/background.typ

   often granting controlled access to sensitive resources that are restricted behind specific permissions.
   The actual implementation resides in system components that live in their own elevated process.

-  While service interfaces are usually defined in `android.*` packages, their implementation are placed under `com.android.server.*` packages.
+  While service interfaces are typically defined in `android.*` packages, their implementations are placed under `com.android.server.*` packages.
   This separation is even more evident in the file system structure of the source files, where services have their source code organized in a dedicated `services/` directory tree, which puts emphasis on the fact that they are components of the system,